 Preview by Lizzie Guilfoyle

-THE WORLD premiere of a new musical adaptation of Émile Zola’s classic French novel Thérèse Raquin, starring Julie Atherton (title role) and Olivier Award nominee Tara Hugo (Madame), runs at Finborough Theatre from March 27 (previews from March 25) to April 19, 2014.
+Previously Posted: The world premiere of a new musical adaptation of Émile Zola’s classic French novel Thérèse Raquin, starring Julie Atherton (title role) and Olivier Award nominee Tara Hugo (Madame), runs at Finborough Theatre from March 27 (previews from March 25) to April 19, 2014.

 Thérèse Raquin is set in 19th Century Paris.
 Behind the counter of a small dusty haberdasher’s shop near the Seine in the dank, narrow Passage du Pont Neuf, sit Madame Raquin and her beautiful niece Thérèse, whom she has married off to her sickly son Camille in a loveless match.